Władysław Umiński: Life

 In 1952 he was awarded the Officer's Cross of the Order of Polonia Restituta for his lifetime literary achievements.
 However, around that time he was also in poor financial situation, as the communist regime at that time saw his works as ideologically suspect (he was criticized in particular for favorable portrayal of the United States), and did not support their republication, particularly as Umiński continued to try to get them published through the private Gebethner i Wolff publishing house at the time private enterprises were increasingly discriminated against.
 Some of his works were temporarily banned by the censorship agency.
 His final novel, science fiction story Zaziemskie światy (Otherworldly Worlds), finished during wartime, was held by censors who cancelled the initial print in 1948, it was published posthumously in 1956.

 Umiński died on 31 December 1954 in Warsaw.
 He was buried in the Powązki Cemetery.
 He left an unfinished novel manuscript, Świat za lat tysiąc (The World in a Thousand Years), which was likely inspired by Wells' The Time Machine.
-Another novel finished near the end of his life, O własnych siłach (about wartime orphans), and its sequel, were never published and are now considered lost.
+Another novel mostly finished near the end of his life, O własnych siłach (about wartime orphans) was never published and are now considered lost; Umiński also had plans for its sequel.
+A title of another planned novel of him he discussed in interviews in his last years was Zmora świata.